Yakushima's Illusion: Production

 The film was shot in Yakushima, Japan.

 Release

 Yakushima's Illusion had its World Premiere at the 78th Locarno Film Festival on 15 August 2025, and competed for Golden Leopard.

 It was screened in LEAFF Official Selection of the 10th London East Asian Film Festival on October 25, 2025.

 It was also screened in Masters section of the 2025 Stockholm International Film Festival on 7 November 2025.
 It will compete for IFFI ICFT UNESCO Gandhi Medal at the 56th International Film Festival of India in November 2025.

-The film will be released in Japanese theatres on 6 February 2026, and have limited release in France on 25 February 2026.
+The film was released in Japanese theatres on 6 February 2026, and in France on 17 June 2026.